 Still, there may be some more room to run.
 “The fundamentals of the economy are still looking robust with record-low unemployment, strong corporate earnings and the impact of the late 2017 tax cuts continuing to stimulate the economy,” says Certified Financial Planner Natalie Colley of Francis Financial in New York.
 “Those fundamentals do support continued market growth.”

 Ignore the market’s milestones, and stick with your strategy.
 “It’s fun to mark these new records in market performance, but I’d discourage anyone from dwelling too much on any single data point or event,” Colley says.
 “Focus on time in the market rather than timing the market.”

-Ignore the small swings, and stick with your strategy.
-That doesn’t necessarily mean you should do nothing, though.
+That said, you shouldn’t necessarily do nothing.
 Even if your long-term plans remain unchanged—and you don’t need cash from investments for at least a few years—you still may want to rebalance, as major stock growth can send your portfolio’s asset allocation out of whack.

 For example, you may want a mix that’s 80 percent stocks and 20 percent bonds.
 But if your stocks make strong gains, they’ll account for more of your portfolio.
 So you may want to sell some stocks and buy more bonds to get back to an 80/20 split.